skison/CS5560_Homework4/README.md

 ### CS5560 Midterm - Samuel Kison
-This MEAN application allows users to store username-password combos for specific domains in their own personal 'vaults'.
+This MEAN application allows users to store username-password combinations for specific domains in their own personal 'vaults'.
 For the purposes of this assignment, I refer to these combinations as 'credentials'.

 More specifically, this application fulfills these features:
 * Users can sign up, sign in, and sign out